MarinaPrice-Dev/ascii-map-generator/README.md

 # Ascii Map Generator

 ## TO DO
+- Select and multiselect unclear, remove the first one
 - shortcuts for tool selections (Ctrl 1-0)
-- menu: documentation, example maps, blog, contact us
+- menu: documentation, example maps, blog
-- pen tools: fill, draw, replace fg/bg/symbol
 - copy/paste
-- email forwarding
-- more exports - rexpaint
+- more exports
-- add import - make the grid bigger if needed?
+- add import - make the grid bigger if needed
-- keyboard shortcuts (save, undo, etc)
-- replace colour function (paintbucket)
-- procedurally generated maps??
+- procedurally generated maps
 - infinite canvas

+## Bugs
+- Export on mobile
+- Export options dont look like buttons

 Map Management
 Save/Load Templates - Save frequently used patterns or layouts